island-lang/island-lang.github.io/README.md

 A **semantic role** provides a way to link a local property to a foreign property without fully embodying its semantics.

 A property may take up any number of distinct roles.
+Each role can only be taken once.
+A role cannot be shared between two or more properties within the same context.

 A role, unlike a semantic link, does not cause mapping rules involving the _representing_ (i.e. local) property to apply back to the _represented_ (i.e. foreign) property.